Quantification of [11C]Raclopride PET studies

 Lammertsma et al. (1996) compared one- and two-tissue compartment models (1TCM and 2TCM) with arterial plasma input function, and found that two tissue compartments were required to achieve decent fit, also in cerebellum, but BPND estimates from two-tissue compartment model had too high standard errors.
 The compartment model fit to the whole brain curve precede the regional fits to determine a common plasma delay time.
 Compartment model includes the blood volume.
 Binding potential was calculated from VT values of striatum and cerebellum.

 Multiple time graphic analysis (MTGA) for reversible tracers (Logan plot) with metabolite corrected plasma input has been shown to provide reproducible VT and distribution volume ratio (DVR) maps (Wang et al., 1999).
-However, graphical analysis is known to produce biased estimates of VT and BPND (Slifstein and Laruelle, 2000), although the bias may be effectively canceled out of receptor occupancy estimates.
+However, graphical analysis is known to produce biased estimates of VT and BPND (Slifstein and Laruelle, 2000), although the bias may be effectively cancelled out of receptor occupancy estimates.

 Models with reference tissue input